teoprog/EasySave/README.md

    1. Open the folder of the project previously clone (name: EasySave)
    2. For push on Visual Studio you need to configure username and email (on the right panel) : use the same as github You can now use all command git on Visual Studio.

+## If you encounter some problems with the visibility of the branch
+git checkout -b EasySave-v0 origin/EasySave-v0

 ## More explications
 At the right panel :